trans-travel/trans-travel/us/nc.md

 North Carolina does not have laws that target trans people directly.

-North Carolina does not appear to place child custody at risk, although the legislature (as of June 9, 2023) has an active bill that may pass that would restrict some trans healthcare.
+North Carolina does not appear to place child custody at risk, although the legislature (as of June 28, 2023) has an active bill that may pass that would restrict trans youth healthcare.

 ## Non-discrimination Law